NCAA Division I Football Championship: MVPs

 Since 2009, a Most Outstanding Player has been named for each final.

 Note: starting with the 2010 season, the final game is played in the next calendar year.

 Most appearances

 The following table summarizes appearances in the final, by team, since the 1978 season, the first year of Division I-AA (the predecessor of FCS).

-Updated through the January 2023 playing (45 finals, 90 total appearances).
+Updated through the January 2025 championship game (47 finals, 94 total appearances).
 Schools are listed by their current athletic brand names, which do not always match those used in a given season.